miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 Australia (Sydney) Region has Availability Zones: 3, Launched 2012 Australia (Melbourne) Region has Availability Zones: 3, Launched 2023

+test-4-Question 31
+Which of the following describes an Availability Zone (AZ) in the AWS Cloud?

+- One or more server racks in the same location
+- One or more data centers in the same location
+- One or more data centers in multiple locations
+- One or more server racks in multiple locations

+Correct option: One or more data centers in the same location

 - [Regions and Availability Zones](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/?p=ngi&loc=2)

 Question 15